GENUKI Maintainers' Pages

 Adding Or Modifying An Entry In The Gazetteer

-The searches are all performed on a central MySQL database using SQL queries.
-Changes made by maintainers are not made to the central database itself, but to a set of source files which are used collectively to replace the entire database at regular intervals or when the need arises.
+Searches on the Gazetteer are performed on a central MySQL database using SQL queries.
+Changes made by maintainers are not made to the central database itself, but to source files which are used collectively to update the database at regular intervals or when the need arises.

-The source files consist of comma separated text files named places.csv, with one file per county.
-The places.csv file for a county can be held in any convenient location on a server accessible to both the county gazetteer maintainer, and the system administrator.
-Note that the county gazetteer maintainer need not be the same person as the county maintainer.
-Contact the system administrator if you have a problem locating your places.csv file.
+The source files consist of comma separated text files named CCCplaces.csv, where CCC is the upper case 3-letter Chapman County code.
+The county's CCCplaces.csv file is held in the filestore of the genuki.org.uk server to which a symbolic link is provided in the home directory of the county's gazetteer maintainer.
+Note that the county's gazetteer maintainer need not be the same person as the county maintainer.
+Contact the system administrator if you have a problem locating your CCCplaces.csv file.

-A program is run by the system administrator to collect all the county places.csv files and build the database from source.
-When any section has been changed, a database rebuild is required to activate the change; a simple rebuild is performed at 06:00 every day.
+A program is run by the system administrator to collect all the county CCCplaces.csv files and update/build the gazetteer.

 Updating the gazetteer

 Refer to the definition of gazetteer fields for details of what to enter in each field.

 Use an editor to update the places.csv file for your county.
 A simple text editor will be adequate, but it might be easier to use a spreadsheet editor if you have one available.
 Don't forget to save the updated file back in its original csv format.

 To add a new entry, simply insert a new empty line in the file and add the new entry.
 The file should be sorted by placename so locate the right point in the file for the new entry.

 To modify an existing entry, locate the entry and edit the fields that need changing, taking care to use the correct flags - some of these are not obvious, so look at similar entries to get the right values.